nextstrain/auspice/docs-src/docs/customise-client/api.md

 # Components

-One way to extend auspice is by replacing react components with your own custom components.
+One way to extend Auspice is by replacing React components with your own custom components.
 These custom components will receive props defined here, which can be used to update the rendering of the component using the normal react lifecycle methods.
 Right now this is only available for the splash page and nav-bar components, whose interfaces are defined here.

-Each component must be the default export of a javascript file which is specified in the (client) config JSON passed to auspice at build time (`auspice build` or `auspice develop`).
+Each component must be the default export of a javascript file which is specified in the (client) config JSON passed to Auspice at build time (`auspice build` or `auspice develop`).

-## Nav-bar component
+## Nav-bar Component

 **Build config:**
 ```json